Use case · security

 It is not a substitute for full-disk encryption, OS account security, or operational discipline.
 It is one strong, specific protection: this document, encrypted, on this disk.

-• Pro and desktop only
+• Desktop only

 Who this is for